"*" indicates required fields

 Holistic awareness

-1: I am not aware of how my daily choices affect my community or the wider planet.
+1: I am not aware of how my daily choices affect my community or the planet.

 1: I do not know that ecological, social, and economic systems are interconnected or how they influence one another.